MLS newcomers Charlotte FC not planning Guardado deal amid links to Mexican star | Goal.com

 The club is roughly a year away from its first preseason and, with only three players on the squad, they still have plenty of wheeling and dealing to do in the transfer market.

-In recent weeks, the club has been linked with what would be a massive move as reports out of Spain stated that the club was in pursuit of Andres Guardado, a player long linked with MLS.
+In recent weeks, the club has been linked with what would be a massive move as reports out of Spain stated that Charlotte was in pursuit of Andres Guardado, a player long linked with MLS.

 Sources familiar with the team's thinking have told Goal that Charlotte FC do not plan to sign Guardado, who is currently playing in La Liga for Real Betis.